 The overarching goal of MAKI is to help to make the Internet, its applications and platforms more adaptive and flexible – most notably at runtime.
 While many activities of the first phase emphasized better support for mobile applications under changing conditions (user mobility, load fluctuations, etc.), a good deal of the researchers of the current phase exploit the ‘softwarization’ of core and wireless networks in order to allow for large scale adaptation.
 A category of adaptations denoted as ‘transitions’ is of key importance in MAKI.
 Transitions replace a ‘mechanism’ by another one of equivalent functionality at runtime, where ‘mechanism’ may denote a protocol, protocol function, strategy, topology, etc.

-The planned workshop aims to bring together top industrial researchers and developers working in areas related to the MAKI theme.
-They shall get to know key results from MAKI, present and exchange research ideas, and provide an industrial view on next-generation networks.
-In particular, the workshop shall address the following four topics wrt. large scale adaptability and transitions:
+The workshop brought top industrial researchers and developers together, working in areas related to the MAKI theme.
+The key results of MAKI were presented, research ideas exchanged and an industrial view on next-generation networks was provided.
+The workshop addressed the following four topics with respect to large scale adaptability and transitions:

-The ultimate goal is to establish connections and future collaborations between MAKI and the relevant industry partners.
-The content of this one-day workshop will comprise talks given by the industry experts, a MAKI overview presentation and poster presentations of MAKI results and ongoing project.
-There will be ample opportunities for lively discussions and open exchange.
+The ultimate goal was to establish connections and future collaborations between MAKI and the relevant industry partners.
+More than 70 participants attended the workshop, including 12 participants from industry partners.
+The one-day workshop comprised five talks given by invited industry experts, a MAKI overview presentation and poster presentations of MAKI results and ongoing project.
+There were ample opportunities for lively discussions and open exchange during the day.

 |08:45 h||Registration and welcome of the workshop|

 |10:40h||One Minute Madness with the project areas A, B, and C of SFB MAKI|